Brian Eno’s Greatest Ambient Masterpieces

 Many of Eno’s masterpieces feature a piano playing spacey, soothing, sometimes eerie notes.
 Harold Budd and Eno have collaborated on two full-length albums, resulting in many timeless songs.
 From the album The Pearl, A Stream With Bright Fish is a deep piano piece, whose spacey notes echo into your core.

-If you’re a Brian Eno fan, which of the above songs is your favorite?
+If you’re a Brian Eno fan, which of Brian Eno’s Greatest Ambient Masterpieces is your favorite?